donohoe/alice-docs/README.md

 This includes:

 * Styles
+  * "Normal Text",
-  * "Normal Text", "Title", "Subtitle", and "Heading 1" through "Heading 6"
+  * "Title", "Subtitle", and
+  * "Heading 1" through "Heading 6"
 * Text Styles
-  * Bold, Italic, Underline, Tect colors, highlight colors
+  * Bold, Italic, Underline, color, highlight colors
 * Tables
 * Images
+  * Embedded images are then hosted on Googles servers though I don't recommend using Google as your de facto image host.

 Beyond that, support is ad-hoc and might vary as Google makes changes to their service.
+In general we've found that a lot of styles naturally comes through to _AliceDocs_.

 ## Syntax